 If you’re a writer who wants to make money blogging, here are six tips for optimizing your blog posts to ensure they’re on Google’s first page of search engine results (or as close to the coveted number one position as possible!).

-6 Ways to Keep Your Blog High in Google’s Search Engine Results
+How to Keep Your Blog High in Search Engine Results

 What have I missed – do you have any tips for keeping your blog posts on the front page of Google’s search rankings?
 I welcome your comments below…